 A Concept Formulates Qualitative Aspects

 Any startup or business understands the value of hiring experts to help them come up with a proper business plan and budget because they involve money and investors require it.
-They usually don’t think of hiring an expert to help them define who they are, what they want and how they expect to achieve it.
+They usually don’t think of hiring an expert to help them define who they are, what they want and how they expect to achieve it and, most importantly, why.
 And yet – answers to those questions define your values and your values will define whether customers will be willing to buy your product or service or not, whether the market will take you seriously or not.

 A Proper Concept Saves Money and Grief